sk-zk/TruckLib/README.md

 The main namespace of the library: classes for working with the map format.

 **TruckLib.Sii**:
-Mostly complete de/serializer for SII and .mat files.
+Parser for .sii and .mat files.

 **TruckLib.Models**:
 Rudimentary support for binary model files (.pm\*), prefab descriptors (.ppd), and binary .tobj files.